-- Extent to which the applicant identifies the following: specific and measurable benefits for DACs; how the benefits will flow to DACs; and how negative environmental impacts affecting DACs would be mitigated.
-Benefits include (but are not limited to) measurable direct or indirect investments or positive project outcomes that achieve or contribute to the following in DACs: (1) a decrease in energy burden; (2) a decrease in environmental exposure and burdens; (3) an increase in access to low-cost capital; (4) an increase in high-quality job creation, the clean energy job pipeline, and job training for individuals; (5) increases in clean energy enterprise creation and contracting (e.g., minority-owned or disadvantaged business enterprises); (6) increases in energy democracy, including community ownership; (7) increased parity in clean energy technology access and adoption; and (8) an increase in energy resilience. - Extent to which the project would contribute to meeting the objective that 40% of the benefits of climate and clean energy investments will flow to DACs; - The degree to which the proposed project provides funding to DACs or seeks to address communities with environmental justice concerns that experience disproportionate and adverse human health or environmental burdens in accordance with Executive Order 14096: - Whether the entity is located in a DAC.
-The onus is on the applicant to self-identify whether it is located in a DAC or partners with an entity, located in a DAC; - The degree to which the proposed project incorporates applicant or team members from DACs; and

-• Whether the proposed project may directly or indirectly benefit DACs or has team member participants from DACs.
+- Extent to which the applicant identifies the following: specific and measurable benefits to disadvantaged communities; how the benefits will flow to disadvantaged communities; and how negative environmental impacts affecting disadvantaged communities would be mitigated.
+Benefits include (but are not limited to) measurable direct or indirect investments or positive project outcomes that achieve or contribute to the following in disadvantaged communities : (1) a decrease in energy burden; (2) a decrease in environmental exposure and burdens; (3) an increase in access to low-cost capital; (4) an increase in high-quality job creation, the clean energy job pipeline, and/or job training for individuals; (5) increases in clean energy enterprise creation and contracting (e.g., minority-owned or disadvantaged business enterprises); (6) increases in energy democracy, including community ownership; (7) increased parity in clean energy technology access and adoption; and (8) an increase in energy resilience. - Extent to which the project would contribute to the Federal Government's goal that 40% of certain Federal climate and clean energy investments flow to disadvantaged communities; - The degree to which the proposed project provides funding to disadvantaged communities; - Whether the entity is located in a disadvantaged community.
+The onus is on the applicant to self-identify whether it is located in a disadvantaged community or partners with an entity, located in a disadvantaged community; - The degree to which the proposed project incorporates applicant or team members from disadvantaged communities ; and - Whether the proposed project may directly or indirectly benefit disadvantaged communities or has team member participants from disadvantaged communities .

-Ensure Energy Equity.
-(NOTE: Energy equity centers the concerns of disadvantaged communities and aims to make energy more accessible, affordable, clean, and democratically managed for all communities.)
+Advance Energy Equity.
+Energy equity centers the concerns of underserved and socially and economically disadvantaged communities and aims to make energy more accessible, affordable, clean, and democratically managed for all communities.
 Applicants are also encouraged to describe how their projects or project teams contribute to energy equity.
-Applicants may include a section on how the projects ensures energy equity, including for example: the degree to which the proposed project incorporates team member diversity with participants from Minority Serving Institutions (e.g., Historically Black Colleges and Universities (HBCUs)/Other Minority Serving Institutions); and/or partnerships with Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, Veteran Owned Businesses, or Tribal nations.
+Applicants may include a section on how the projects ensures energy equity, including for example: the degree to which the proposed project incorporates team member diversity with participants from MSI's (e.g., HBCUs/Other Minority Serving Institutions); and/or partnerships with Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, Veteran Owned Businesses, or Tribal nation. or seeks to address communities with environmental justice concerns that experience disproportionate and adverse human health or environmental burdens in accordance with Executive Order 14096.

-Name File: 2024 EEandJustice40 "Insert ID#"
+Name File: 2025 PhaseII EEandJustice40 "Insert ID#"